badruu/pig-dice-game/README.md

 This is a multiplayer game where two players take turn in playing the game following rules and guidelines indicated below.
 The player who scores 100 first wins the game.

+## Guidelines and rules

+1. A player will see their score for each roll.
+A cumulative score will shown the "total score section" if the hold button is pressed.
+2. A player will have to hand over the play to the next player if the hold button is pressed.
+Then, player 2 gets to play.
+3. If a player rolls one, the score is counted as zero and it won't reflect on the total score.
+Similarly, the player will hand over the play to the next player.
+4. Any player who scores 100 or more is declared as the winner.

 ## Behavior Driven Development

 |  BEHAVIOUR |  INPUT |OUTPUT   |   |